Timtam/toni-barth.online/toni-barth.online/pages/welcome.md

 ## {{% doc %}}Support <support>{{% /doc %}}

 In the case that you want to support my work, you can find all possible ways to do so here.
-Please note however that I don't rely on your support as i'm working fulltime anyway.
+Please note however that I don't rely on your support as I'm working fulltime anyway.